-My family of 4 recently returned from a 7-night cruise on the Allure of the Seas.
-The size, number and quality of the shows, the amenities, and the variety of activities make it unlike any other cruise vacation.
-From our 7-night adventure, here is my Allure of the Seas’ tips.
-Allure Photos at the bottom of the post.
+My family of 4 recently returned home from a 7-night cruise on the Allure of the Seas.
+The size of the ship, number and quality of the shows, the amenities, and the variety of activities make it unlike any other cruise vacation.
+From our 7-night adventure, here are my Allure of the Seas’ tips.
+Allure of the Seas Photos are at the bottom of the post.

 Allure of the Seas Tips